VMFA-214: Global War on Terror

-VMA-214 has twice deployed in support of Operation Iraqi Freedom.
-The first time was for the 2003 invasion of Iraq and again from February to August 2004, where they were based out of Al Asad.
+VMA-214 deployed twice for Operation Iraqi Freedom: for the 2003 invasion of Iraq and again from February to August 2004, operating out of Al Asad.

-The squadron deployed to Afghanistan in May 2009 as part of the 2nd Marine Expeditionary Brigade.
-They returned to MCAS Yuma in November 2009 having flown some 3,000 hours during their six-month tour.
-During the deployment, they were based out of Kandahar International Airport as part of Marine Aircraft Group 40 and provided close air support and aerial reconnaissance.
-They were part of the 17,000 troop increase announced by President Obama in mid-February 2009.
+Most of the squadron deployed to Afghanistan in May 2009 as part of the 17,000-troop increase announced by President Obama in mid-February 2009.
+Attached to the 2nd Marine Expeditionary Brigade, the squadron operated from Kandahar International Airport as part of Marine Aircraft Group 40 and provided close air support and aerial reconnaissance.

-Beginning in May 2009, a detachment from VMA-214 deployed in support of Operation Enduring Freedom and Combined Task Force 151 (CTF-151) with the 13th Marine Expeditionary Unit.
-During the deployment they supported the 2nd Marine Expeditionary Brigade in southern Afghanistan and counter piracy operations off the coast of Africa.
-The Black Sheep were recognized for the fourth time with the Lawson H. M. Sanderson Award as the 2010 Attack Squadron of the Year as a result.
+Meanwhile, a detachment from VMA-214 deployed for Operation Enduring Freedom, assigned to the 13th Marine Expeditionary Unit under Combined Task Force 151 (CTF-151).
+During the deployment, they supported the 2nd Marine Expeditionary Brigade in southern Afghanistan and counter-piracy operations off the coast of Africa.
+The squadron returned to MCAS Yuma in November 2009 having flown some 3,000 hours during their six-month tour.
+The Black Sheep received a fourth Lawson H. M. Sanderson Award as the 2010 Attack Squadron of the Year.

 F-35B transition

-On March 25, 2022, the squadron was redesignated as Marine Fighter Attack Squadron 214 (VMFA-214) as it officially transitioned to flying the F-35B Lightning II.
+On 25 March 2022, the squadron was redesignated as Marine Fighter Attack Squadron 214 (VMFA-214) as it began accepting new F-35B Lightning II aircraft from the Lockheed Martin factory in Fort Worth, Texas.

-Squadron aces
+Black Sheep aces

-These Marines of VMA-214 are flying aces, aviators credited with shooting down five or more enemy aircraft during aerial combat:
+These Marines of VMF-214 are flying aces, aviators credited with shooting down five or more enemy aircraft during aerial combat: